freetonik/Quantum-Computing-For-Software-Engineers/book.md

 Since quantum computers are essentially analog devices that allow you to control, in a limited fashion, a set of quantum objects, you can do some research in foundational quantum physics.
 Certain things that require tremendous computational resources on a classical computer may be done easier and faster on a quantum computer.
 Still, given the current state of the industry, classical computers outperform most quantum systems.
 But the research applied to smaller QCs can be scaled once the hardware scales.

 Of course, the main area is quantum computing itself.
 From abstract, mathematical notions of algorithms to very low-level questions of calibration, many universities and research organizations are eager to have a quantum computer available to prove their theories and discover new properties.
 Commercial companies that deal with material science, battery technology, agriculture, and chemistry are buying quantum computers (or at least buying access to one) because they want to be ready if and when truly large-scale QCs become available.
-It is known that with a robust, large-scale QC one can develop, for example, better chemicals or car batteries by efficiently simulating complex molecules and their interactions.
+It is known that with a robust, large-scale QC one can develop, for example, better chemicals or EV batteries by efficiently simulating complex molecules and their interactions.
 Although you can't do it today, you can start developing the organizational knowledge and apply it to smaller-scale issues, in the same fashion as many organizations decided to try to "play" with the first computers back in the day, and as a result came better prepared for the digital age.

 And finally, integration research.
 This is the least known and least discussed topic in the industry but is very important.
 Its significance is one of the motivations for writing this book.
 Quantum computers, being research tools, are not normal products.
 They are driven by software, like anything else, but this software changes rapidly and is rarely written with long-term evolution in mind.
 If you buy a quantum computer today, chances are your code will not work on any other quantum computer, or even on the next iteration of the same machine.
 At the same time, researchers often need to work with multiple types of machines simultaneously, and HPC (high-performance computing) centers, i.e. supercomputing data centers, want to integrate quantum computers into their existing infrastructure and provide a "quantum compute" service to their users.
-\pagebreak
+{pagebreak}

+---

+In the following chapters we will learn the principles behind quantum computers, and some practicalities as well.
+Before diving in, it's important to keep in mind the following unfortunate facts about the current state of the art.

+1. Noise and error rates are overwhelming.
+2. The amount of qubits is not a meaningful metric alone.
+3. Many current architectures are ultimately no scalable.

+First, you'll often hear about "noise" in quantum computing, as well as "error rates" and "error correction" (as well as "error mitigation").
+This refers to the fact that quantum systems are inherently difficult to control and keep in a particular state, so whatever information is stored in it, or whatever computation happens, the results are often wrong.
+But as long as the results are *mostly correct*, there is a way to make it practical.

+Second, most quantum hardware companies focus on the number of qubits as a metric of their progress.
+They themselves of course know better that this metric alone is not very meaningful, but it's understandable that press and media would use it: it's so simple and straight-forward.
+Just like in the past CPU manufacturers would reveal more and more megahertz and gigahertz, roadmaps and press-releases of IBM, Google, Rigetti and others contain quantum processors with 5, 20, 150, 433, 1121 qubits and beyond.
+Unlike "hertz" in CPUs, or "bytes" in RAM or disk storage, qubits, at least for now, are not created equal.
+In superconducting quantum chips (the most popular architecture at the moment) each qubit is uniquely imperfect.
+The fabrication process is difficult, and often a portion of planned qubits simply don't make it.
+The lab may try to make a 100 qubit device, but it ends up with e.g. 94 qubits, with 6 permanently "dead".
+Moreover, some of the remaining alive qubits would be of better quality than others.
+Some would have longer coherence time, i.e. would hold the state longer.
+Some would have better suited for certain operations.
+It may be possible that some computational operations are only available on a subset of qubits.
+To drive the analogy home, imagine that when you buy a new AMD or Intel CPU, it's clock speed, the number of registers, and the instruction set is unique to this unit.
+Your friend who bought the same product would get a slightly different "snowflake" chip.
+And now imagine writing an operating system for this madness.

+Third, a lot of current approaches are simply not scalable to the desired levels of practicality.
+Yes, 1000+ qubits from IBM sound impressive, but true utility requires orders of magnitude more.
+Even if the fabrication process improves significantly, and it becomes possible to make 1 million qubit chip, it'll be practically impossible to engineer a cryostat large enough for the millions of cables required to connect the chip to a huge number of control electronic units.

 # Chapter 1.
 Groundwork